lag13/dotfiles/vimTraining.md

 in the document!
 Having to continually switch from mode to mode might seem like too much work.
 I've seen many vim supporters counter this complaint by comparing vim's way of editing to painting.
-I rather like that analogy and since I couldn't say it better myself, I'll take a quote from Drew Neil's book "Practical Vim":
+I rather like that analogy and since I couldn't say it better myself, I'll take a quote from Drew Neil's wonderful book "Practical Vim":

     How much time do you reckon artists spend with their paint brushes in